ijkilchenko/ml_photo_manipulation/README.md

 ### Analyze
 Pick up `features.csv` and append a column called `R` for Rank which shows which images should be adjacent once sorted.
 Run `python analyze.py --path /path/to/image/folder`
+This script runs inteference on all the images so it might be slow.
+Add a `--fast` constraint to do a less exaustive search.

 ### Refresh
 `--dry-run` goes through all the motions but doesn't modify files (use at your own risk).